swapnanil1/arch/README.md

 # Arch Linux Configuration Guide

 Welcome to the Arch Linux Configuration Guide!
 This comprehensive guide is divided into multiple sections to help you set up and optimize your Arch Linux environment.
-Feel free to navigate between sections using the provided links.

 ## Personal Apps & Bashrc Configuration